Hardziyevich/specific-group/java-programming/doc/oop/constructors.md

 }
 ```

-Notice that when we created a `Date` object in <b>line 26</b>, we don’t treat the constructor as a method and write this:
+Notice that when we created a `Date` object, we don’t treat the constructor as a method and write this:

 ```java
 date.Date()